 - Touch.
-Press below the touchscreen, or swipe in from the right edge of the screen and tap Start. - Keyboard.
-Press the Windows logo key ## on your keyboard. - Mouse.
-Click the Start button in the lower-left corner of the screen.
+Press the Windows H button on the touchscreen, or swipe in from the right edge of the screen and tap Start. - Keyboard.
+Press the Windows logo key 태 on your keyboard. - Mouse.
+Click the Start button # in the lower-left corner of the screen.